-The area that turns most advisors off to forming their own RIA is vendor selection.
+The area that turns most advisors off to becoming an RIA is vendor selection.
 Just look at a list of the things you need to run your business:

-As if that wasn’t daunting on its own, until very recently an advisor needed to contract with 8 separate vendors just to get access to everything on that list.
-With no fully integrated solutions available, that means advisors need to switch between 8 different applications on their computer just to prepare for one client meeting.
+Before Altruist, an advisor would need to contract with 8 separate vendors just to get access to everything on this list.
+The lack of a fully integrated solution means advisors must spend their time switching between 8 different applications on their computers just to prepare for one client meeting.

-With Altruist, advisors get a best in class software tech stack in a fully integrated platform.
-Commission-free trading, performance reporting, automatic trade rebalancing, portfolio management tools, fee billing and an elegant client portal all while allowing the advisor to keep everything she earns.
+Now with Altruist, advisors save time and get a best-in-class software tech stack in a fully integrated platform.
+Commission-free trading, performance reporting, automatic trade rebalancing, portfolio management tools, fee billing, and an elegant client portal allow the advisor to keep everything they earn.

 We think our advisor software speaks for itself, so we won’t turn this into a sales pitch.
-The key takeaway here is that the cost of software is no longer a factor in determining whether to form an RIA.
+The key takeaway here is that the cost of software is no longer a factor in determining whether to start a new RIA.

 At Altruist, we strive to make independent financial advice better, more accessible, and more affordable.
 Our custody solution gives back precious time and capital to RIAs, so you can focus on what matters most: your clients and business.

 On one intuitive, integrated platform, advisors can open and fund accounts, trade and rebalance, report, and bill, at a fraction of today’s edging-ever-higher technology costs.

 For new firms, existing firms, and advisors planning to make the leap from their wirehouse —the grass really is greener— our dedicated customer support team ensures a smooth transition and exceptional ongoing service.